hansb001/drones-iot-visual-recognition/WildFires/WILDFIRES.md

 - Hobbyist drones
 - Commercial drones

 For this lab, we are not flying the drone indoors or venturing out into a field.
-If you are interested in purchasing a drone, the instructors can share some of their drone experiences and recommendations.
+If you are interested in purchasing a drone, the instructor(s) can share some of their drone experiences and recommendations.

 ## Step 2 - Capturing Images